-Extra Credit Option (3 maximum extra credit points)
+Extra Credit Option (3 extra credit points)

-You may earn an optional 3 extra credit points by a) implementing your social skills lesson plan and preparing a reflection on your implementation or b) reading an unassigned chapter in the KKS or VTN text and preparing a reflection on what you learned and how you will use the content.
+You may request the opportunity to earn an optional 3 extra credit points by a) implementing your social skills lesson plan and preparing a reflection on your implementation or b) reading an unassigned chapter in the KKS or VTN text and preparing a reflection on what you learned and how you will use the content.
 Other extra credit options may be negotiated with the instructor.

 Read Chapters 1 and 9 of the Villa, Thousand, and Nevin (VTN) Collaborating with students in instruction and decision making: The untapped resource text.
 Which two of the rationale for collaborating with students in Chapter 1 are the most compelling for you?
 Why?
 Which of the strategies and tools presented in Chapter 9 are new to you?
-Which must you absolutely include in your OWN discipline pyramid?
-(See the 14-point discipline pyramid assignment in this syllabus.
+Which must you absolutely include in your OWN discipline pyramid? (see the 14-point discipline pyramid assignment in this syllabus).
+Be as comprehensive and inclusive as you can for this last question.
 (2 or more pages)